 Open Board Meetings

-The University of Michigan Board of Regents’ 2019 meetings are scheduled to take place at the Richard L. Postma Family Clubhouse (500 E. Stadium Blvd., Ann Arbor, MI 48104), except as indicated, on the following dates: February 21, March 28, May 16 (Dearborn), June 20, July 18, September 19, October 17 (UM-Flint), and December 5.
+The University of Michigan Board of Regents’ 2023 meetings are scheduled to take place on the following dates: February 16, March 23, May 18 (Dearborn), June 15, July 20, September 21, October (Flint), and December 7.
 All formal sessions of the board are open to the public and will take place in Ann Arbor at University Hall - Ruthven Building, unless otherwise noted.
 Meeting schedules and agendas will be published on the Board of Regents website the week of the meeting.

 If, on the rare occasion, a board meeting is closed to the public in order to discuss sensitive or confidential information related to its public broadcasting station, Michigan Radio will post a notice on this webpage within a reasonable time following the closed meeting.